LaunchAcademy/disney-acceptance-testing-with-capybara/README.md

 ```
 # User Story
 # ----------
-# As a ... user
+# As a movie viewing fan
-# I want ... add a disney movie
+# I want to add a disney movie in a movie form
-# So that ...
-I can show my friends what I've seen
+# So that I can show my friends what I've seen

 # Acceptance Criteria
 # -------------------
+# * I can visit this page by clinking on a link on the movies index page
 # * I must enter a title
 # * I must enter a release year
 # * I must enter a runtime
 # * If I forget a field, errors are displayed
 ```

-* Code to the tests
+* Code to the tests, TDD